krixlion/dev_forum/README.md

 ## Use-cases

 Dev forum allows users to register.
-Registered users can create, update and delete articles and allows everyone to read them.
+Registered users can create, update and delete articles and everyone can read them.

 That's all.